Sunday, August 30, 2020

 Are we a Latino?
 Asian or a Pacific Islander?

-Passing along the streets of Intramuros are the restored walls and Spanish architectural buildings that can bring consciousness back to the good old days.
-Schools, Churches, Spanish government buildings, and old Spanish Houses are all restored and brought back to life.
+Passing along the streets of Intramuros are the restored walls and Spanish architectural buildings that can transport you back to the good old days.
+Schools, Churches, Spanish government buildings, and old Spanish Houses have all been restored and brought back to life.

 Foreign tourists in Intramuros may now know about our Spanish colonial past, why we say "pero, para, mas, menos," and why some Filipinos may look like Spanish mestizos and not brown Malay skin as we are known.